-- School If a parent calls his/her child or a teacher during the school day, the administrative assistant will transfer the call to the appropriate teacher's voice mail.
-The student or teacher will return the call at his/her earliest convenience. - Home It is important that the private lives of faculty be respected, and while each teacher has his/ her own policy concerning phone calls at home, it is strongly encouraged that parents and students make every possible effort to communicate with teachers during the school hours only. - Cell Phone-Students are not permitted to carry or turn on cell phones during the school day.
+- School If a parent calls his/her child or a teacher during the school day, the call will be transferred to the appropriate teacher's voice mail.
+The student or teacher will return the call at his/her earliest convenience. - Home It is important that the private lives of faculty be respected, and while each teacher has his/ her own policy concerning phone calls or texts at home, it is strongly encouraged that parents and students make every possible effort to communicate with teachers between 8:00 a.m. and 4 p.m. - Cell Phone-Students are not permitted to carry or turn on cell phones during the school day.
 Students may have cell phones or smart-watches on campus but turned off and in their locker or book bag during school hours.
+The limitation of cell phone usage is relevant with regard to safety, privacy and academic integrity.